 2. Node Connections

-Since the Message Block does not listen for a user response, it relies on simple linear flow.
+Since the Message Block does not listen for a user response, it relies on simple linear flow.- Incoming Connection: The trigger or previous block that leads to this message.

 - Outgoing Connection: The block the agent should execute immediately after speaking this text.